tif-calin/bazaar-fair-emporium-playground-whatever/app/pages/cladetable/README.md

 Thanks [Jules Blom](https://julesblom.com/writing/usesyncexternalstore).

 ### 2025-11-21
-So I've added both major features of columns with custom rendering logic *and* the cladogram supporting dynamic row heights.
+I've added both major features of columns with custom rendering logic *and* the cladogram supporting dynamic row heights.
 Both ended up significantly easier than I anticipated.
 All that's really left is clean up and polish.

 The main thing that I'm realizing is that the component is boring without... data.
 A table with just an OTT ID and a Latin Name column is pretty useless to look at.